Article 1 Definitions

 4. Passengers not displaying a valid Ticket, or interfering with or preventing Ticket controls, shall, as demanded by NS International, owe a penalty of EUR 50 besides any Transport Price or supplemental Transport Price owed.

-Article 11 Applicable law
+Article 9 Applicable law

 Any agreement between the Passenger and NS International shall be governed by Dutch law, as in effect at the time of the dispute.

-Article 13 Terms and Conditions for the ICE International train
+Article 10 Terms and Conditions for the ICE International train

-1. This Article shall apply to transport agreements concluded with NS International and relating to the ICE International train, insofar as these transport agreements are performed within the territory of the Netherlands.
+1. This article shall apply to transport agreements concluded with NS International and relating to the ICE International train, insofar as these transport agreements are performed within the territory of the Netherlands.
 The ‘ICE International train’ shall mean: the rail connection between Amsterdam and Frankfurt, Germany /Basel, Switzerland, which partly takes place on high-speed rails.

 2. Passengers may reserve a seat before the scheduled start of the cross-border transport to be carried out by NS International, provided Passengers have concluded a transport agreement for the transport concerned prior to the reservation (or concludes this simultaneously with the reservation) and can present the accompanying Ticket or, in the case of remote reservations, indicate the Ticket number.
+In addition, NS International reserves the right to require the Passenger to make seat reservations prior to scheduled commencement of cross-border transportation to be provided by NS International during the months of June, July and August.

-3. Passengers may not bring carts, mopeds, bicycles, motorcycles, scooters, mobility scooters or similar Means of Transport.
+3. Passengers may not bring carts, mopeds, bicycles, motorcycles, scooters, mobility scooters or similar means of transport.

-5. Passengers traveling on the ICE International train on a Dutch Route who have an NSR season ticket have to be in the possession of a valid supplement.
+5. Passengers traveling on the ICE International train on a Dutch Route who have an NS Reizigers season ticket have to be in the possession of a valid supplement.
 A supplement is not required for Passengers with an NSR season ticket, which includes the NS-Business card, a season ticket for all forms of public transport, as well as the student travel card).

 6. When purchasing an ICE International supplement on board the ICE International train, the Passenger will pay a fixed amount of EUR 5,- regardless route or comfort class.

-Article 14 Terms and Conditions for the Intercity Berlin train
+Article 11 Terms and Conditions for the Intercity Berlin train

 2. Passengers may reserve a seat before the scheduled start of the cross-border transport to be carried out by NS International, provided Passengers have concluded a transport agreement for the transport concerned prior to the reservation (or conclude this simultaneously with the reservation) and can present the accompanying Ticket or, in the case of remote reservations, indicate the Ticket number.

-3. Passengers may not bring carts, mopeds, motorcycles, scooters or similar Means of Transport.
+3. Passengers may not bring carts, mopeds, motorcycles, scooters or similar means of transport.

 4. Passengers may bring at most one bicycle, provided: